top of page

 I tried very hard not to tell Jake that he hurt me, or that nursing hurt me, rather that certain actions hurt.
 I didn’t want Jake to be afraid of nursing.
 I would tell him that Mommy wasn’t in the mood to nurse, and we could nurse again in a little while.
 Or that he could nurse only if he was very still, and didn’t wriggle or kick, because being wriggly hurt Mommy’s tummy.-Sarah G., Texas

-Meanwhile, the tandem nursling’s mother may be faced with the question, “Why does the baby get to nurse all the time but not me?”
+Meanwhile, the tandem nursling’s mother may be faced with the question, “Why does the baby get to breastfeed all the time but not me?”
 Such a question can really tug at your heart, since you want to provide your child every possible reassurance that he or she has not been displaced from your heart.
 And a mother can’t help but worry that saying “no” will fuel resentment of the baby or feelings of rejection.
-And yet, communicating openly and non-defensively with your toddler around the “double standard” of nursing your newborn can be a rich opportunity for you to process the shifting realities of your relationship with the older child.
+And yet, communicating openly and non-defensively with your toddler around the “double standard” of breastfeeding your newborn can be a rich opportunity for you to process the shifting realities of your relationship with the older child.
 Mothers may say:

 • “Newborn babies can only eat ‘nursie,’ and they need it in order to grow.”